·

 • Prep.
 Heat your canning jars.
 You can do this by washing them in hot, soapy water and then placing them in a simmering water bath canner for 10 minutes.
 Keep the jars hot until ready to use.
 Prepare the lids and bands according to the manufacturer’s instructions.

-• Combine Relish Ingredients.
-In a large pot, combine the chopped jalapeños, onion, garlic, apple cider vinegar, white vinegar, sugar, mustard seeds, celery seeds, turmeric, and salt.
+• Combine.
+In a large pot, combine the chopped jalapeños, peppers, onion, garlic, apple cider vinegar, white vinegar, sugar, mustard seeds, celery seeds, turmeric, and salt.

 • Cook.
 Bring the mixture to a boil over medium-high heat, stirring frequently to dissolve the sugar.
 Reduce the heat and simmer for 10 minutes, allowing the flavors to meld and the mixture to thicken slightly.

-• Fill the Jars.
+• Fill jars.
 Carefully remove the hot jars from the water bath canner using a jar lifter.
-Place a canning funnel over the mouth of one jar, and ladle the hot relish into the jar, leaving a 1/2-inch headspace.
+Place a canning funnel over the mouth of one jar, and ladle the hot relish into the jar, leaving a ½-inch headspace.
 Use a bubble remover tool or a non-metallic spatula to remove any air bubbles by gently inserting it into the jar and moving it around the edges.

 • Clean rims and place lids.
 Wipe the rim of the jar with a clean, damp cloth or paper towel to ensure it is free of any relish residue.
 Place the lid on the jar, then screw on the band until it is fingertip tight.